Interlochen Center for the Arts: History

 In 1925, Music Supervisors National Conference President Edgar B. Gordon asked conductor and educator Joseph E. Maddy to assemble talented high school musicians from around the US to perform at the conference's 1926 gathering in Detroit, Michigan.
 The resulting ensemble, the National High School Orchestra, performed at Detroit's Orchestra Hall on April 16, 1926.
 The orchestra was asked to reconvene in 1927 and 1928.

 In 1927, Maddy incorporated the National High School Orchestra Camp, and began searching for ideal locations, eventually narrowing it down to sites in Maine and Michigan.
 He was invited by Interlochen businessman Willis Pennington to tour his hotel and summer camp properties, adjacent to Interlochen State Park (Camp Interlochen and Camp Penn Loch, for boys and girls, respectively).
 Maddy chose the site, and, in 1928, the first season of the National High School Orchestra Camp convened.
 In 1932, the Camp changed its name to the National Music Camp; despite the addition of other artistic disciplines, the name remained until 1991, when it was updated to Interlochen Arts Camp.

 In 1944, Maddy purchased Camps Interlochen and Penn Loch, absorbing them into the National Music Camp.

 Interlochen Arts Academy, a year-round arts boarding school affiliated with the Camp and housed on the same campus, opened in 1962.
 The school, which combines college-preparatory academics with conservatory-caliber arts training, was the first of its kind in the United States.

 In 1963, Interlochen Public Radio (WIAA) started to broadcast.
 Originally broadcasting eight hours per day, it grew enough within a decade to become a charter member of National Public Radio.
 Interlochen Public Radio became a network in 1989 with the addition of WICV.
 Interlochen bought contemporary Christian station WDQV in 2005 and converted it into a third satellite for the eastern portion of the market, WIAB.

-Programs

-Interlochen Center for the Arts is the umbrella organization that encompasses summer program Interlochen Arts Camp, arts boarding high school Interlochen Arts Academy, National Public Radio (NPR) charter station Interlochen Public Radio, performance series Interlochen Presents, adult arts program Interlochen College of Creative Arts, online arts program Interlochen Online, and lodging and dining provider Interlochen Hospitality.
+Campus and programs

+Interlochen Arts Camp (IAC)

+A camp has existed on the current site since 1918, when Camp Interlochen for girls was opened.
+In 1922, Camp Penn Loch for boys opened.
+In 1944, the two were merged together with what was then called the "National High School Orchestra Camp" to form the National Music Camp.
+Over the years, the camp expanded beyond instrumental music to include theatre, dance and other areas of study.

+In 1991, Interlochen Arts Camp began after restructuring from the National Music Camp.

+Campers are divided into three groups: